hannahhills/STAR_Dashboard/README.md

 **How to Use**
 1. Interactive Version
-- Download STAR_Dashboard.twbx.
+- Download STAR_Project.twbx.
 - Open in Tableau Desktop or Tableau Reader (free).
-2. View as PDF
+2. View as PNG
-- Open STAR_Summary_Report.pdf for a non-interactive summary.
+- Open Math Dashboard.png or Reading Dashboard.png for a non-interactive view.
 3. Online Access (If applicable)
-- View the live dashboard on Tableau Public.
+- View the live dashboard on Tableau Public using the link at the top of this file.

 **Purpose**
 This dashboard is designed to help educators: